arx-research/ers-scripts/README.md

 ```

 Note: If you are creating `tokenUri` data from a formatted CSV, make sure that you backup `task_outputs`.
 When chips are added to an existing project, `task_outputs` will be used to ensure that metadata from previously added chips is included in the final `tokenUri` data.
 If this data is missing, metadata with previously enrollment chips will be overwritten and their `tokenUri` will not resolve when looked up.

+See `example/tokenUriExample.csv` for an example of how the CSV should be formatted.
+Note that in the example the minimum required fields have been completed; other fields will be dynamically added.
+Notes is for reference purposes and is not included when the `tokenUri` data is generated.

 ### transferToken
 This script [claims ownership of a chip](https://docs.ers.to/overview/concepts/chip-claim) that has been enrolled in a project by transfering it to a new owner.